acrcloud/acrcloud_sdk_python/README.md

 ## Note
 1. If you run the SDK on Windows, you must install library(vcredist).
-2. ALL version supports humming.
+2. ALL versions support humming.
 3. If you use docker alpine, you need to install "apk add --update libstdc++"

 ## Functions